MikaelTornwall/timetracker/documentation/documentation.md

 __3.2.1.
 Student__

+"As a student I want to be able to enroll in different courses and projects.
+I want to be able to write detailed descriptions about what I have done during a specific task and also log the duration of that task.
+I want to see my progress within each course.
+I want be able to see the list of the latest logs I have created for a specific course and modify these logs.
+I also want to see the complete list of all the courses I have enrolled in."

 As a student I can
  - Log in to the tool
- - Enroll/unenroll myself to a course
+ - Enroll/unenroll myself in a course
  - See all courses within the tool
- - See all the courses I have enrolled on
+ - See all the courses I have enrolled in
- - See all my course specific logs and total work hours
+ - See all my course specific logs, total work hours and progress
  - Create a log that contains the description of the tasks I have done today, the duration it took to complete those tasks and today's date
  - Add hours to the duration of the specific day's log I have created
  - Update any logs I have created by modifying the description and duration